The SeTT ontology

 has sub-classes

-Episode End Date c, Episode Start Date c, Event Date c, Segment Duration c, Segment End X c, Segment End Y c, Segment Start X c, Segment Start Y c, Slope Direction c, Slope Intercept c, Slope Magnitude c, Transition Point X c, Transition Point Y c
+Episode End Date c, Episode Start Date c, Event Date c, Segment Duration c, Segment End X c, Segment End Y c, Segment Slope Direction c, Segment Slope Intercept c, Segment Slope Magnitude c, Segment Start X c, Segment Start Y c, Slice End Observation c, Slice Start Observation c, Slice Total Observations c, Transition Point X c, Transition Point Y c

 is in range of